nagalakshmi35/file-sharing-system/README.md

   Authentication: Add JWT-based authentication for secure access, File Previews: Support file previews for common file types, Sharing Links: Generate public or private sharing links for uploaded files.

+# Postman API Collection

+## Purpose
+This folder contains the exported Postman collection for the File Sharing System API.
+Use it to test the available API endpoints.

+## Usage
+1. Import the `postman-collection.json` file into Postman.
+2. Configure the environment variables (e.g., API base URL) if needed.
+3. Test the endpoints as needed.